s7nfo/blog/_posts/2024-07-12-summing-integers-fast.markdown

     //   have available and more than you could create with a normal array
     //   literal.
     // On the positive side the lookup table is very sparse: thanks to the
-    // specific input distrubution, we only have O(1,000s) chunks of mappings
+    // specific input distribution, we only have O(1,000s) chunks of mappings
     // spread over the whole 42 bit address space.
     // This is the part that I'll explain in more detail in a follow up post,
     // but for now you can imagine as if we `mmap` and `memcpy` all the mappings